-In order to qualify for a life insurance policy loan you must have a permanent plan of insurance issued under one of the following programs:
+In order to qualify for a loan or cash surrender, you must have a permanent plan issued under one of the following programs:

 United States Government Life Insurance (USGLI)

 - USGLI was generally issued to Veterans of World War I. This program has been closed to new applicants since 1951.

 National Service Life Insurance (NSLI)

 - NSLI was generally issued to Veterans of World War II.
 This program has been closed to new applicants since 1951.

 - VSLI was generally issued to Korean War-era veterans.
 This program has been closed to new applicants since 1957.